Darshan-R-Gupta/Perceptron/README.md

 The green points indicate that the network "guessed" the point to be below it.
 Controls:
 Press any key to train the network
-Press left mouse button to add a point manually to the screen, and the network will guess whether it is above the line or below
+Press left mouse button to add a point manually to the screen, and the network will guess whether it is above the line or below.